rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 #### topicTemplate

-To help with parsing full topics, the MQTT Plug-in makes public a helper proc that will split a full topic (the topic returned to the callback) into its parts and provide other info about the full topic.
+To help with parsing full topics, the MQTT Plug-in makes public a helper procedure that will split a full topic (the topic returned to the callback) into its parts and provide other info about the full topic.
 <br>
 <br>
 The calling plug-in should import the command via: